2014–15 Derby County F.C. season: Pre-season

 Several of Derby's players had come to the end of their contracts in the previous season and were therefore released by the club.
 The only transfer away from the club after this came on 23 July 2014, when they loaned out under-21s defender Josh Lelan to League One club Swindon Town.
 The loan deal would see him join Swindon for a month until 23 August.

 None of Derby County's under contract players were sold in pre-season, however Derby turned down a bid for right back Kieron Freeman on 16 July 2014.
 The bid was from Sheffield United, which was one of the clubs he was loaned out to last season.

 There was an addition in the ownership of the club on 28 May 2014.
 The club announced that Derby-born businessman, Mel Morris, had become a new owner and director of Derby County and therefore became a new member of the board of directors.
 He was previously a director of the club in 2006 and 2007.
-Morris is also a shareholder in, and non-executive chairman of King, the company behind the highly successful smartphone game Candy Crush Saga.
+Morris was also a shareholder in, and non-executive chairman of King, the company behind the highly successful smartphone game Candy Crush Saga.
 During pre-season, Derby County's academy was improved to try to improve the club's youth development.
 Following this on 25 July 2014 they achieved category one status, meaning their youth players will compete in the Under 21 Premier League and Under 18 Premier League for the first time.
 In the final week before the season began, Steve McClaren, Paul Simpson and Eric Steele all agreed new contracts which run until summer 2017.